 Another journal article by me deals with chess columns in Victorian England.
 It appeared in Victorian Periodicals Review (Winter 2009 issue).
 Readers with access to the Project Muse e-journals can find it there.
 A pre-publication version (without illustrations) can also be found online in Trinity College Dublin's research archive.

 In March 2010 I spoke on Victorian women's chess at the Institute of Historical Research in London.
 This paper has not yet been published but may be reworked for a journal or book chapter later, so I am not posting it here.

 I am also considering how best to publish a full-length lecture about early Irish chess clubs which I gave at Queen's University Belfast.

 My first publication in an academic journal appeared in 2005.
 Ireland's queen of chess: Frideswide Rowland and her world is in the volume History Studies 6 (University of Limerick, 2005); ISSN 1393-7782.
 Unavailable online.

 Another academic article appeared in a book collection: Policeman on the case: early chess in Lancashire and the Preston Guardian chess column, 1879-83 in A. Brown and R. Spalding (eds.), Entertainment, Leisure and Identities (Newcastle: Cambridge Scholars Press, 2007), pp. 50-65.
 ISBN 9-781847-182364.

-I have also written some articles for the occasional series Quarterly for Chess History, published by Moravian Chess.
-A new article will appear in the next issue.
+I have also written several articles for the occasional series Quarterly for Chess History, published by Moravian Chess.